Free Trial

 A newer approach—vector analysis of GCC loss—also allows clinicians to visualise the direction of damage, which often correlates with future visual field defects.

-Glaucoma detection method 2: RNFL thickness analysis
+Glaucoma detection parameter 2: RNFL thickness analysis

 RNFL analysis is among the most widely used glaucoma diagnostic methods.
 The RNFL reflects the axons of the ganglion cells and is readily measured in optic nerve scans.
 Temporal sectors are the most sensitive and often show the earliest changes.